DanielTakeshi/Paper_Notes/reinforcement_learning/Q-Prop_Sample-Efficient_Policy_Gradient_with_an_Off-Policy_Critic.md

   GAE).
 - State of the art for **off-policy** is *Deep Deterministic Policy Gradients*.

 Huh, interesting ... that must be why people like DDPG so much.
+It's the best (well, former?) off-policy method (it's also an actor-critic).
 Well, I'm glad I read that paper!
 Now I just need to implement it in my `rl_algorithms` repository.

 **The Title**: I wonder, why does it say an "off-policy critic"?
 Most critics are Q(s,a) values, and the value function is often separate from the policy, right?
 For instance, with normal Q-Learning, the Q-values are off-policy anyway?

+Their **Q-Prop** estimator is in Equation 8, with two parts: an analytic gradient of the objective (which uses a value function, just like vanilla policy gradients) and a second part that tell show to compute the estimated advantage.
+Again, the emphasize that they can use **off-policy data** to improve the critic, which is not the case with on-policy policy gradient methods.
+A better critic means better performance!

+**TODO go through the derivation?**

+To be honest, this paper is hard to read fully.
+I will have to go through the math at some point in the Appendix.

+**Experimental Results**:

+- They build on top of TRPO and GAE

+- Their code is open-source and based on rllab.
+OK, I'll check it later if needed.

+- Yeah, their curves look good, their curves "rise higher and faster" than the others.